Return to Photo Index Return to Clickable Map Return to Home Page

 Luxor, Egypt

-The entrance to the Karnak Temple, which is a portion of the world's largest ancient religious site.
-Construction
+The Karnak Temple is one of several temples contained within the world's largest ancient religious site.

 Luxor, Egypt